If you've ever felt the frustration of managing multiple online accounts, whether…

 Step #7: Choose the Online Store Entities You Migrated

-It’s here you pick all the data elements you’d like migrated from your Magento online shop to the Shopify site.
+It’s here that you pick all the data elements you’d like migrated from your Magento online shop to the Shopify site.

 And fortunately, Cart2Cart accommodates every fundamental online shop entity along with its complementary variables.